 I did the group tour with Walkabout and highly recommend it.
 I felt like I got to see everything, had just enough time to explore the main villages, and the guide was informative, funny, and professional.

-There is also a wonderful private tour if that's more your style.
+There is a wonderful private tour if that's more your style.

 Tuscany wine region - pair rolling hills, medieval towns, quaint tasting rooms, and incredible wine into one memorable day.
 Join a tour to fully enjoy the experience...and the wine.